 Publisher, Digital Scholarship, 4/05-present.

 - In 2005, established Digital Scholarship (http://digital-scholarship.org/), which provides information and commentary about digital copyright, digital curation, digital repositories, open access, scholarly communication, and other digital information issues.
 Digital Scholarship's digital publications are open access.
-Publications are under versions of the Creative Commons Attribution-Noncommercial License.
+Publications are under Creative Commons licenses.

 - Also that year, established DigitalKoans, a weblog that covers the same topics as Digital Scholarship.

 - From April 2005 through December 2013, Digital Scholarship had over 13.1 million visitors from 229 counties and over 63.8 million file requests, including over 45.3 million page views.

 - From February 2005 through January 2014, published the following books and book supplements: the Scholarly Electronic Publishing Bibliography: 2008 Annual Edition (2009), Digital Scholarship 2009 (2010), Transforming Scholarly Publishing through Open Access: A Bibliography (2010), the Scholarly Electronic Publishing Bibliography 2010 (2011), the Digital Curation and Preservation Bibliography 2010 (2011), the Institutional Repository and ETD Bibliography 2011 (2011), the Digital Curation Bibliography: Preservation and Stewardship of Scholarly Works (2012), and the Digital Curation Bibliography: Preservation and Stewardship of Scholarly Works, 2012 Supplement (2013).